-Since the last reauthorization, the challenges to communities, states and the nation presented by the aging of the baby boomers are better understood, especially the need for more tailored in-home and community-based services, more focused prevention programs and increased support for family caregivers.
-The coming reauthorization offers a prime opportunity to modernize and reshape aging services in the U.S. Accordingly, DRCOG adopts the following principles for reauthorization of the Older Americans Act.
+Although Congress reauthorized the Older Americans Act in 2016, the act is set to expire in 2018.
+Since the last full reauthorization (2006), the challenges to communities, states and the nation presented by the aging of the population have continued to accelerate across the nation but particularly in Colorado.
+This critical national issue has continued to put pressure on services, especially the need for more tailored in-home and community-based services, more focused prevention programs, for consumer advocacy in long-term care facilities, and increased support for family caregivers.
+These issues were not addressed in any substantive way in the 2016 reauthorization.
+The 2016 reauthorization also only partially addressed the funding imbalances in the existing Older Americans Act funding formula.
+The coming reauthorization offers a prime opportunity to modernize and reshape aging services in the U.S. and rebalance the allocation of Older Americans Act funds to the states.
+Accordingly, DRCOG adopts the following principles for reauthorization of the Older Americans Act.

-Elimination of Obsolete Funding Provisions in the Older Americans Act
+Eliminate obsolete funding provisions in the Older Americans Act

-DRCOG has expressed concern the current funding formula for the OAA is outdated and unfair, particularly to states with fast-growing older adult populations.
-The OAA funding formula generally allocates federal funds to states based on the proportion of older adults in each state.
-However, the last reauthorization included a "hold harmless" provision that prevents states from falling below their fiscal year 2006 funding levels.
-Moreover, the formula uses population numbers from the 2000 census.
-Allocating funds based on old data (when a census was conducted in 2010) penalizes states like Colorado which have fast-growing senior populations.
-This combination of obsolete data and the "hold harmless" provision causes Colorado to lose more funding than any other state, during both the annual appropriations as well as in the sequestration cuts.
+DRCOG has expressed concerns that the current funding formula for the Older Americans Act is outdated and unfair, particularly to states with fastgrowing older adult populations.
+The Older Americans Act funding formula generally allocates federal funds to states based on the proportion of older adults in each state.
+However, the full reauthorization in 2006 included a modified "hold harmless" provision to prevent slow-growing states from falling below their fiscal year 2006 funding levels.
+The 2006 formula, also used population numbers from the 2000 Census, which quickly became outdated after the 2010 Census.
+Although the data was updated in the full reauthorization that passed in 2016, it will need to be updated again after the 2020 Census.
+This combination of obsolete data and the hold harmless provision caused Colorado to lose more funding than any other state, during both the annual appropriations as well as in the sequestration cuts in 2012.